sanger/traction-service/documentation/volume-tracking/docs/querying-mlwh.md

 Given below are some common SQL queries we think that would be useful for querying the MultiLIMS Warehouse' `aliquot` table.

+!!! note

+    A non-techinical explanation can be found in this page (WIP).

 - What is the initial volume of a **library** identified by the barcode `foo`?

     ```sql
     SELECT volume AS initial_volume
     FROM aliquot
-    WHERE source_barcode = "TRAC-2-8773"  -- Change "foo" to the actual barcode
+    WHERE source_barcode = "foo"  -- Change "foo" to the actual barcode
     AND aliquot_type = "primary"
     AND source_type = "library"
     ORDER BY id DESC